Flyover Media CIC has been set up, in part, to enable us to apply for grants to expand the work we currently do in local

 How The Charlton Champion is funded

-The Charlton Champion is funded by readers using PressPatron and Patreon, which raises about £100/month for the site.
+The Charlton Champion is funded by readers using PressPatron and Patreon, which raises about £130/month for the site.
 The site has also made money from merchandise – its Greetings From Charlton postcards, designed and produced by Neil, have been a big hit.
 This money is paid to Flyover Media.
 It pays for one regular freelancer who produces Charlton Athletic match reports.

 At present, Darryl and Neil are not taking payment for their work on the site – apart from Ko-fi coffees donated by readers.
 Instead we’re using it to invest in the business.

 Funding future projects